balt-dev/SSpy/README.md

 > Why is Vulnus support at the back of the roadmap?

-To put it bluntly: I don't like Vulnus.
+To put it bluntly: I don't like it.
+I have my reasons why.

 > What platforms does this run on?